Skip to content

 CPU memory allocation Amount of CPU memory allocated

-Cluster The cluster name containing the workload
+Cluster The cluster that the workload is associated with

 Workload status